€40EU recovery comp.Per late invoice — automatic art. 6

 How the legal phase works

 European Union.
-The European Order for Payment (EC 1896/2006) handles uncontested cross-border commercial claims through a standardized Form A application.
+The European Order for Payment (EC 1896/2006) handles uncontested cross-border commercial claims.
 Domestic expedited procedures (injonction de payer in France, Mahnverfahren in Germany) are faster and cheaper for claims where the debtor is in the agency's country.

 United Arab Emirates.
 Civil procedure under Federal Decree-Law No. 42 of 2022.
 Payment order procedure available for commercial claims with documented written acknowledgment.